Tumult97/Obsidian-Files/Work/Work files/System docs/DCP/Bulk Approval Limit Switches.md

 ___

-### Step 1
+#### Step 1
 1. The user is presented with the model with the hierarchy on the left and the empty table section on the right
 	- The user needs to select 1 client and 1 facility
 2. Once the user selects a CIF number then the facilities related to that CIF number will be loaded into the table on the right
 3. The user then selects the facility they *want to transfer from*
-4. This enables the next button and allows the user to select step 3 from the stepper at the top
+4. This enables the #Next button and allows the user to select step 3 from the stepper at the top

-### Step 2
+#### Step 2
 1. The user is presented with the model with the hierarchy on the left and the empty table section on the right
 	- The user needs to select 1any amount of clients and any amount of facilities
 2. Once the user selects a CIF number then the facilities related to that CIF number will be loaded into the table on the right
 3. The user then selects the facility or *facilities they want to transfer to*
-4. Once at least 1 facility is selected then the next button and the step 3 stepper button is enabled for the user to progress
+4. Once at least 1 facility is selected then the #Next button and the step 3 stepper button is enabled for the user to progress
-5. The user can also go back to step 1 using the back button to make a correction
+5. The user can also go #Back to step 1 using the #Back button to make a correction

-### Step 3
+#### Step 3
 1. The user is presented with the modal that has 2 sections
 	1. The 1st section is the *from facility* at the top
 	2. The 2nd section is the *to facilities* at the bottom